-- make a plan that addresses strategies for success; the student's advisor may be consulted regarding the development of that plan but ultimately, it is the student's responsibility; - raise her/his cumulative average to 3.0 within the completion of 6 credit hours of graduate course work in which a letter grade is rendered; - be aware that failure to raise the cumulative average to a 3.0 within the specified time frame will result in the student's dismissal from the program; - be aware that a failing grade in a graduate nursing course will result in the student's dismissal from the program.
+- make a plan that addresses strategies for success; the student's advisor may be consulted regarding the development of that plan but ultimately, it is the student's responsibility; - raise her/his cumulative average to 3.0 within the completion of 6 credit hours of graduate course work in which a letter grade is rendered; - be aware that failure to raise the cumulative average to a 3.0 within the specified time frame will result in the student's dismissal from the program; - be aware that a failing grade in a graduate nursing core course is a grade less than B-.
+A student is afforded the opportunity to repeat a core nursing course in which they receive a grade less that B-.
+Two courses with a grade less than B- will result in the student's dismissal from the program.